SharePoint/sp-dev-docs/docs/spfx/web-parts/isolated-web-parts.md

 > [!IMPORTANT]
 > The isolated web parts capability is available only in SharePoint Framework v1.8 and later.
+> Isolated web parts can only be deployed to the [tenant app catalog](https://docs.microsoft.com/sharepoint/use-app-catalog) and not to a [site collection app catalog](https://docs.microsoft.com/sharepoint/dev/general-development/site-collection-app-catalog).

 ![Architectural overview illustrating how isolated web parts work](../../images/isolated-web-parts.png)